Per IRS Publication 17 Your Federal Income Tax (For Individuals), page 25:

 - The child filed a joint return, or

 - You could be claimed as a dependent on someone else’s return.
-If the child isn't claimed as your dependent in the Dependents section on Form 1040, enter the child's name in the entry space at the far right of the filing status checkboxes (next to Qualifying widow(er)).
+If the child isn't claimed as your dependent in the Dependents section on Form 1040 or 1040-SR, enter the child's name in the entry space at the bottom of the Filing Status section.
 If you don’t enter the name, it will take us longer to process your return.

 - This child lived in your home all year, except for temporary absences.
 See Temporary absences, earlier, under Head of Household.
 There also are exceptions, described later, for a child who was born or died during the year and for a kidnapped child.